vibbits/nextflow-jnj/02-basic-concepts.md

 results file: /path/to/work/5e/195314955591a705e5af3c3ed0bd5a/result.txt
 ```

+The results are stored in the results file as given in the two last lines and by default in the `work/` directory.
+Each output is stored in subfolders with names defined by hashes.

+Besides the output, also a bunch of hidden `.command.*` files are present:

+- .exitcode, contains 0 if everything is ok, another value if there was a problem.
+- .command.log, contains the log of the command execution.
+Often is identical to .command.out
+- .command.out, contains the standard output of the command execution
+- .command.err, contains the standard error of the command execution
+- .command.begin, contains what has to be executed before .command.sh
+- .command.sh, contains the block of code indicated in the process
+- .command.run, contains the code made by nextflow for the execution of .command.sh and contains environmental variables, eventual invocations of linux containers etc

 ---
 ### Exercise:
 Run script `02-basic-consepts/fifo.nf` and inspect the order that the channels are being processed.